thomaslaurenson/IRDNumberScanner/README.md

 This repository hosts the code produced as a result of the research performed by Henry Gee for his Master's thesis research conducted at the University of Otago.
 In addition, I have continued development of the project adding additional tools and documentation so that the project remains relevant and useful to computer forensic practitioners.

-You can access Henry Gee Master's Thesis from the (http://hdl.handle.net/10523/6261)[OUR Archive] hosted by the University of Otago.
-In addition, you can access the resultant academic publication of the paper submitted to the 2015 Australian Digital Forensics Conference, available online from the (http://ro.ecu.edu.au/cgi/viewcontent.cgi?article=1149&context=adf)[Edith Cowen University Research Online] repository.
-Finally, the associated conference presentation entitled (http://thomaslaurenson.com/files/SECAU2015_IRD.pdf)[Improving the Detection and Validation of Inland Revenue Numbers] is available on my personal website.
+You can access Henry Gee Master's Thesis from the [OUR Archive](http://hdl.handle.net/10523/6261) hosted by the University of Otago.
+In addition, you can access the resultant academic publication of the paper submitted to the 2015 Australian Digital Forensics Conference, available online from the [Edith Cowen University Research Online](http://ro.ecu.edu.au/cgi/viewcontent.cgi?article=1149&context=adf) repository.
+Finally, the associated conference presentation entitled [Improving the Detection and Validation of Inland Revenue Numbers](http://thomaslaurenson.com/files/SECAU2015_IRD.pdf) is available on my personal website.

 ## Project Structure